Employee Left Without Notice: How Should We Handle His Demand for Relieving Letter?

 delhinitin

-We had an employee working with us who we hired as fresher.
-After working for 8 month resigned and requested to release immediately without serving the notice.
-He was giving reason to some personal family problems.
+We had an employee working with us who we hired as a fresher.
+After working for 8 months, he resigned and requested to be released immediately without serving the notice period.
+He cited personal family problems as the reason for his sudden departure.
+We sent him an email stating that he needed to serve the complete notice period in order to be released properly, which he failed to do before leaving.

-Later he followed up for his full & final and certificates.
-We have done his full and final and paid gave his cheque which got clear from our account.
-Please note that finance has deducted some amount for the days he has not serve the notice.
+Subsequently, he followed up for his full and final settlement and certificates.
+We completed his full and final settlement and issued his cheque, which was successfully cleared by our bank.
+However, it should be noted that our finance department deducted some amount for the days he did not serve the notice period.

 saswatabanerjee